ham899/calorie-burn-prediction/README.md

 This repository includes the **original dataset** from which the competition data was synthetically generated.
 This dataset is licensed under **CC0: Public Domain**.

-The official competition dataset can be downloaded from Kaggle: [Playground Series - Season 5, Episode 5](https://www.kaggle.com/c/playground-series-s5e5)
+The official competition dataset can be downloaded from Kaggle: [Playground Series - Season 5, Episode 5](https://www.kaggle.com/c/playground-series-s5e5/data)

-To run the notebooks as-is, create a folder named `/Data` and place the downloaded datasets there.
+To run the notebooks as-is, create a folder named `/Data` and put the downloaded datasets there.

 ---